-The Fiber Optics Installer course is ideally suited for IT personnel, engineers, and technicians wishing to learn about basic fiber optic practices, implementation and applications.This course will provide learners with the ability to design and install fiber optic systems either in residential or commercial buildings, and is certified by the Electronics Technicians Association (ETA).
+The Fiber Optics Installer (FOI) course is ideally suited for IT personnel, engineers, and technicians wishing to learn about basic fiber optic practices, implementation and applications.This course will provide learners with the ability to design and install fiber optic systems either in residential or commercial buildings, and is certified by the Electronics Technicians Association (ETA).

 Learning outcomes include: